Cycling the Portuguese Camino de Santiago

 • Luggage transfer between accommodations (1 bag per person – maximum 15 kg/bag);

-• Roadbook with tips, maps and detailed information of the way (in English);
+• Roadbook with tips, maps and detailed information on the way (in English);

 • Pilgrim Kit: Credencial (passport) and Vieira (shell);